codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

   lightbox="true"
   file="/images/installation/on-prem-setup/admin-accounts-page.png"
   url="/images/installation/on-prem-setup/admin-accounts-page.png"
-  alt="Codefresh account settings"
-  caption="Codefresh account settings"
-  max-width="60%"
+  alt="Settings for Codefresh accounts" caption="Settings for Codefresh accounts" max-width="60%"
     %}

 The table describes the settings for available Codefresh accounts.
-Several settings are intended for internal use only and indicated as such.
+Settings intended for internal use by Codefresh are indicated as such.

 {: .table .table-bordered .table-hover}